bitintheskud/sync_s3_script/README.md

 ## How to use the script

+### from the powershell console

 Just ran the command in PS shell.

 Example:
 ```powershell
 ./sync_s3.ps1 -rootFolder 'D:\Shares\images' -bucketName somebucketname -maxConcurrentCmd 5
 ```
+### from the task scheduler

+Have a look to the example in this repositorie

 ## What's next